Everything You Need to Know About Transport in Futuna

 6.Hitchhiking – The Adventurous Way to Get Around Futuna

 Hitchhiking is legal in Wallis and Futuna.
 With no public transport available, hitchhiking is one of the few options to get around the island.
-However, it is also the least reliable form of transport, especially as the population of Futuna is so small.
+However, it is also the least reliable form of transport, especially if you're stuck at the lesser-populated northern coast.
 Nevertheless, it's quite an adventure if you can make it work!

 Locals are typically happy to stop if they see someone walking outside of a village on the roadside, making this a viable option for getting around.